apache/beam/website/www/site/content/en/documentation/glossary.md

 ## Stage

 The unit of fused transforms in a pipeline.
-Runners can perform *fusion* optimization to make pipeline execution more efficient.
-In Dataflow, in particular, the pipeline is conceptualized as a graph of fused stages.
+Runners can perform fusion optimization to make pipeline execution more efficient.
+In Dataflow, the pipeline is conceptualized as a graph of fused stages.

 ## State